Auto Insurance

 I’ve seen every version of these, and they’re all avoidable:

 Buying the cheapest policy without reading it.
 A $50/month policy with 15/30/10 liability limits is a ticking time bomb.
-If you cause a serious accident, those limits get exhausted in minutes — and everything beyond that comes out of your pocket.
+If you cause a serious accident, those limits get exhausted in minutes, and everything beyond that comes out of your pocket personally.

 Not shopping around.
-Buying from the first carrier you call — or the one your parents use — without comparing is the most expensive mistake you can make.
+Buying from the first carrier you call, or the one your parents use, without comparing is the most expensive mistake a new buyer can make.
 Five minutes of comparison shopping can save hundreds per year.

 Letting coverage lapse.
 If your policy expires and you go even a day without coverage, your next insurer will treat you as a higher risk.
 Gaps in coverage history trigger surcharges that can persist for years.
 Set up autopay and never let it lapse.

 Ignoring the vehicle you choose.
-That sports car might be affordable to buy — but the insurance on it could double your payment.
+That sports car might be affordable to buy, but the insurance on it could double your total monthly payment.
 Always check insurance costs before committing to a vehicle.
+The Insurance Institute for Highway Safety (IIHS) publishes safety ratings that also influence what carriers charge.

 Get Started: Your First Policy Checklist